BenjyNStrauss/SDP-detection-LLMs/README.md

 (Don't worry about duplicate reviews with other reviewers, more is always better)

 Files like "class#0.txt" are anonymized versions of other files – they do not need reviews.

-The Java Anonymizer and LLMOutput Parser are there for reviewer use – they do not need reviews.